thunderbiscuit/podman-regtest-infinity-pro/docs/index.md

 # A Full Regtest Setup Available on Command

+This isn't just your run-of-the-mill, typical Podman Regtest Infinity setup... _**it's the Podman Regtest Infinity Pro**_!

-The goal of this project is to provide bitcoin software developers a simple and powerful regtest setup ready to go, easy to power up and down in a few seconds.
+The goal of this project is to provide bitcoin software developers a simple and powerful regtest setup always at the ready and easy to power up and down in just a few seconds.
 For a quick overview of how the setup works once its enabled, [check out this YouTube video](https://www.youtube.com/watch?v=zofo5k9Cwcg).

 Once up, the [Podman container](https://podman.io/) offers: